 This subject goes well with: Biology, Physics, Maths, Geography.
-Introduction to your subject There are so many amazing developments in chemical research at present: Extending battery life, recycling more materials, tackling environmental issues, solving food, energy and drinking water shortages and developing more effective and less toxic medicines.
-Chemistry is divided into 3 subsections: Physical chemistry covers reaction kinetics and equilibria.
+There are so many amazing developments in chemical research at present: Extending battery life, recycling more materials, tackling environmental issues, solving food, energy and drinking water shortages and developing more effective and less toxic medicines.

+Chemistry is divided into 3 subsections:

+Physical chemistry covers reaction kinetics and equilibria.
 It explores the energy released by each stage of a reaction and enables calculation of overall energy changes.
 We are able to construct complex cycles linking stages of reactions in order to calculate the energy change for the 'impossible' stage.

 Organic chemistry focuses on the carbon-based molecules that make up living tissue, starting with alkanes and alkenes and developing into larger and more complex molecules such as the amino acids that make up proteins.

-Inorganic chemistry involves using the periodic table to establish and explain and predict trends in reactivity.
+Inorganic chemistry involves using the periodic table to establish, explain and predict trends in reactivity.
 At A Level we focus on groups 2 and 7 and transition elements.
 Atomic structure, especially electron arrangement can be used to predict reactivity and the formulae of compounds.
 We also learn how to test for and identify certain gases and ions.

 Chemistry A Level zooms in on concepts from GCSE revealing more about electron arrangement, intermolecular forces and reaction mechanisms.
 Many concepts in chemistry are advanced using mathematical reasoning and calculations, hence the Maths GCSE entry requirement.

 Chemistry A Level is an excellent option if you plan to study any science in greater depth beyond A Level.
 It is also a highly respectable qualification if you decide to follow any path as it builds excellent observational and analytical skills.

-Course content Module 1 = Development of Practical Skills in Chemistry: Practical skills assessed in written examinations Practical skills assessed for the pass/fail practical endorsement.
-Module 2 = Foundations in Chemistry: Atoms, compounds, molecules and equations Amount of substance Acid-base and redox reactions Electrons, bonding and structure Module 3 = Periodic Table and Energy The periodic table and periodicity Group 2 and the halogens Qualitative analysis Enthalpy changes Reaction rates and equilibria Module 4 = Core organic chemistry Basic concepts and hydrocarbons Alcohols and haloalkanes Organic synthesis Analytical techniques (MS and IR) Module 5 = Physical Chemistry and Transition Elements Reaction rates and equilibria (quantitative) pH and buffers Enthalpy, entropy and free energy Redox and electrode potentials Transition elements Module 6 = Organic chemistry and analysis Aromatic compounds Carbonyl compounds Nitrogen compounds Polymers Organic synthesis Chromatography and spectroscopy (NMR) Examinations 3 examinations at the end of Year 13.
-Paper 1: Periodic Table, elements and physical chemistry examines modules 1,2,3,5 - 2 hours and 15 minutes - 100 marks (37%) Paper 2: Synthesis and analytical techniques examines modules 1,2,4,6 - 2 hours and 15 minutes - 100 marks (37%) Paper 3: Unified chemistry examines everything -1 hour and 30 minutes - 70 marks (26%) Computer Science Are you interested in: Solving problems?
+Unit 1: Atomic structure, amount of substance, bonding, energetics, kinetics and equilibria.

+Unit 2: Periodicity, Groups 2 and 7.

+Unit 3: Introduction to organic chemistry, alkanes and haloalkanes, alkenes and alcohols, organic analysis.

+Unit 4: Thermodynamics, Kinetics and gaseous equilibria, Electrode potentials, Acids, bases and pH.

+Unit 5: Period 3 elements and transition metals.

+Unit 6: Isomerism and carbonyl compounds, Aromatic compounds and amines, Polymers, Amino acids, Proteins and DNA, further synthesis and analysis.

+3 Written examinations at the end of year 13.

+Paper 1: Inorganic and Physical Chemistry - 2 hours - 35% of the qualification (105 marks).
+Assesses content from units 1,2,4 and 5.

+Paper 2: Organic and Physical Chemistry - 2 hours - 35% of the qualification (105 marks).
+Assesses content from units 1,3,4 and 6.

+Paper 3: Written examination, which includes a multiple-choice section making up 30 marks of the overall 90 marks for the total paper.
+The paper is 2 hours - 30% of the qualification (90 marks).

+Assesses content from units 1-6.

+Computer Science

+Are you interested in: Solving problems?
 Inquisitive about how technology works?
 Creating your own software?
 Developing your analytical ability?

-Head of subject: Mr Shea Exam board: OCR Exam code/s: H446 Entry requirements for A Level: Minimum Grade 6 at GCSE Computer Science or GCSE Mathematics.
+Head of subject: Mr Shea

+Entry requirements for A Level: Minimum Grade 6 at GCSE Computer Science or GCSE Mathematics.